Jean-glitch22/MyFlashCardApp/README.md

 ## AI Acknowledgment

-> This project's structure and documentation (including this README) were assisted by **AI support** using OpenAI’s ChatGPT, to enhance clarity and organization.
+> This readme file's structure and documentation were assisted by **AI support** using OpenAI’s ChatGPT, to enhance clarity and organization.

 ---